When talking about pain and suffering, most people tend to think that they are one and the same.

 And perhaps at one point in our lives, we thought that if we do not feel any pain, we would not have to suffer.
-But the truth is, without pain, we would not also know what happiness would feel like.
+But the truth is, without pain, we would not know what happiness feels like.

 So how can we live our lives without having to suffer from our pain?

 Here’s what people don’t realize right away off the bat: you can feel pain without having to suffer, but you can suffer even without pain.

 In other words, there are many reasons why we continue to suffer, and pain isn’t always the cause behind it.

 Pain is Inevitable Suffering is Optional: The Difference Between Them